digforit/digforit.github.io/en/map.md

 **How to play?**

 When you enter the game  you come into the map of LUCKY DIG.
-Here you can select 3 types of boards for playing :
+Here you can select 3 types of boards for playing :<br>
-Gameboard 9 tiles (cost 1 DIG / tile)
+Gameboard 9 tiles (cost 1 DIG / tile)<br>
-Gameboard 25 tiles (cost 5 DIG / tile)
+Gameboard 25 tiles (cost 5 DIG / tile)<br>
-Gameboard 100 tiles (cost 10 DIG / tile)
+Gameboard 100 tiles (cost 10 DIG / tile)<br>

 After you have selected the right board you wanted to play then hit PLAY